Francisco Palóu: Expeditionary travel and later career

 In 1774, Palóu accompanied Captain Rivera's expedition to the Bay of San Francisco, and on December 4 planted the cross on a hill he named "Lobos" (wolves), which sits in clear view of the Golden Gate and Pacific Ocean.
 The name lives on as Lobos Creek, within the Presidio of San Francisco.

 The Rivera expedition returned to the Presidio of Monterey via the coastal route first explored by the Portolà expedition of 1769.
 At the north end of Monterey Bay, Rivera and Palóu inspected the area around today's Santa Cruz, described by friar Juan Crespí (who accompanied Portolà) and recommended by Crespí as a future mission site.
 Palóu agreed, and on December 9 selected a location where Mission Santa Cruz was later founded by Fermín Lasuén, in 1791.

 Palou returned to Lobos in 1776 with the De Anza expedition and, on June 28, offered up the first mass at the future site of Mission Dolores, which Palóu founded but a few weeks later.
 Palóu remained at the new mission until he was called to give his mentor and close friend, Junípero Serra, his last rites in 1784 at Mission San Carlos.

 With Serra's death, Palóu became the acting presidente of the Upper California missions until the formal appointment of Lasuén as successor to Serra.
 Palou remained at Mission San Carlos until failing health and old age led him to retire in 1785 to the missionary College of San Fernando de Mexico.
 He was elected guardian of the college and held this office until his death in Mexico, where he had completed his biography of Serra, most of which he had written while still in California.

 Legacy

 Francisco Palóu played many key roles and offices vital to the establishment of several of the missions in California and many of those in Mexico.
 He compiled a standard history of the California missions from 1767 to 1784 in his "noticias" as a four-volume set.
 He also wrote of his teacher, Junípero Serra.
 Both works provide key information about early California and the missionary system established there.

+Palou Avenue, located in San Francisco's Bayview–Hunters Point neighborhood, is named for him.